Hakon/reefpoints/_posts/2012-02-13-authenticating-multiple-models-with-a-strategy.md

 I like putting all of my strategies into `app/strategies`.
 This required me to add this directory to the Rails `autoload_paths`.
-Simply open up `config/application.rb`
+Simply open up `config/application.rb` (not necessary in Rails 3.1+, thanks Artur Roszczyk)

 {% highlight ruby %}
 config.autoload_paths += %W(#{config.root}/app/strategies)